-Severity Alert Description Action Severe Instance ip-address disk usage severe The specified instance has less than 10% free disk space.
+Severity Alert Description Action Severe disk usage severe The specified instance has less than 10% free disk space.
 Add additional storage to the instance. threshold Important : If an instance runs out of disk space, the system can become unresponsive.
 Severe Master Instance ip- Do one of these: address is down Restart the instance hardware or virtual machine.
 Restart the script run on the instance.
 This script is located in the folder bin in the installation folder.
-Severe Service is down Verify the health of your instances.
+Severe Service is down Verify the health of the instances.
 If one is down, do one of these: Restart the instance hardware or virtual machine.
 Restart the script run on the instance.
 This script is located in the folder bin in the installation folder.
-Otherwise, if your instances are healthy and the problem persists, contact Support.
-Severe Worker Instance ip- Do one of these: address is down Restart the instance hardware or virtual machine.
+Otherwise, if the instances are healthy and the problem persists, contact Support.
+Worker Instance ip- Do one of these: address is down Restart the instance hardware or virtual machine.
 Restart the script run on the instance.
-This script is located in the folder bin in the installation folder.

-Severity Alert Description Action Warning Instance ip-address disk usage warning The specified instance has less than 25% free disk space.
+This script is located in the folder bin in the installation folder. · I Instance ip-address disk usage warning The specified instance has less than 25% free disk space.
 Add additional storage to the instance. threshold Important : If an instance runs out of disk space, the system can become unresponsive.
 Warning Package installation failed Your system failed to install a package that you uploaded.
 Warning Service below recommendation The service is currently running on fewer than the minimum number of instances.
 Configure this service to run on additional instances.
 Warning Service under- protected A service has lost redundancy; that is, one or more instances on which that service is running are unresponsive.

-Verify the health of your instances.
+Severity Alert Description Action Verify the health of the instances.
 If one is down, do one of these: Restart the instance hardware or virtual machine.
 Restart the script run on the instance.
 This script is located in the folder bin in the installation folder.
-Otherwise, if your instances are healthy and the problem persists, contact Support.
+Otherwise, if the instances are healthy and the problem persists, contact Support.
 Warning SSL server certificate chain expires soon A certificate in the SSL server certificate chain for this system expires soon.
 If the certificate chain expires, users can't access the system.
 Warning SSL server certificate chain expired The SSL server certificate chain for this system contains an expired certificate.
 Users cannot access the system until the certificate chain is replaced.
 Info Package installation in progress Your system is currently installing a package that you uploaded.
 Depending on the contents of the package, this might take a while.
-Warning The certificate for the storage component (storage- id) is about to expire in n days Renew the storage component certificate.
-Info The storage component (storage- id) is unavailable Verify that the storage component ID is correct and valid and that the storage component is active.
+Warning The certificate for the storage component (storage-id) is about to expire in n days Renew the storage component certificate.
+Info The storage component (storage-id) is unavailable Verify that the storage component ID is correct and valid and that the storage component is active.
+Info Update migration in progress.
+Current state: state Update migration from a version before v2.3 is in progress.
+The state of migration is either OLD, MIGRATING, or CLEANUP.